10 Breckenridge Breweries and Happy Hours

 If you’re coming to Breck from Denver, you’ll see Outer Range as soon as you turn off I-70 onto Highway 9, which takes you into Breck.
 If you’re hoping to sample a few different breweries, we recommend stopping in here on your way to town (always drinking responsibly and designating a driver, of course), then continuing on to downtown Breckenridge or your vacation rental.

-Open hours from Monday-Thursday are 3-10pm, and on Friday, Saturday, and Sunday, the brewery is open from 12-11pm.
+Open hours from Monday-Thursday are 2-10pm, on Friday and Saturday the hours are 12pm-11pm and finally Sunday the brewery is open from 12-10pm.

 While no happy hour is currently listed, we're sure the quality of these celebrated beers is enough to satisfy.